The development of talking technology isn’t as recent as you might think.

 Moving through menus certainly feels quick and precise, and on our own wi-fi network content loaded relatively quickly.

-Amazon’s new UI is also happy to put other streaming services ahead of its own Prime channels, focusing on usability over advertising its own content.
+Amazon’s new UI is also happy to give some space to other streaming services, although its own Prime channels predictably take centre-stage.

 On top of the operating system is a menu for the home page, recent movies and TV shows from Amazon and other streaming services, as well as the Apps and Settings pages.